Start here - primer to using the OSA

 to pipeline-processed flat FITS files in order to facilitate casual browsing

-of their static database being prepared and released.
+of survey data.
 Note however that this

 appropriate proprietary period has expired, data and/or databases will